ArjunaCluster/ArjunaUsers/index.md

 Arjuna is a multi-departmental CPU and GPU computing cluster.
 Here you can find documentation about what Arjuna is and how to use it.

-## Requesting an Account

-New Users can request an account by [open an issue] on Github.

 ## Support

 If you encounter an issue using Arjuna, please [open an issue] and let us know.